Paul DeJong Player Props: Cardinals vs. Royals

 Royals Pitching Rankings

-- The pitching staff for the Royals has a collective 8.8 K/9, which ranks 14th in MLB.
+- The Royals pitching staff is 15th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Royals' 5.19 team ERA ranks 29th across all league pitching staffs.
+- The Royals' 5.10 team ERA ranks 28th among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.